Drippler/ABTester/README.md

 AB Tester for Amazon AB Testing SDK
 ==============
-AB testing wrapper library for the Amazon AB Testing SDK.
+AB testing wrapper library for the Amazon AB Testing SDK for Android.
 Adds interface improvements and new features to the existing sdk.
 The primamry interface improvements allow a much easier integration in existing code as it doesn't require implementation of callbacks and dealing with waiting for variation values.
 Features:
 - Pre-fetching of experiments + non blocking methods for getting the pre-fetched variable values later in the code.
 - Support for tracking of unique events and goals
+- Support for setting a default value for variables for when the API isn't available, times out, or when a test is over.
 - Sync fetching of experiments with configurable timeout and fallback to a default value
 - Ability to lock variable values so that current users won't be affected by launch configurations of winning variants
 - Ability to segment percentage of the users to each project.